-WARNING: National Highway Traffic Safety Administration (NHTSA) recommends a minimum distance of at least 10 inches (25 cm) between an occupant's chest and the driver airbag module.
+WARNING: The National Highway Traffic Safety Administration (NHTSA) recommends a minimum distance of at least 10 inches (25 cm) between an occupant's chest and the driver airbag module.

-WARNING: Never place your arm over the airbag module as a deploying airbag can result in serious arm fractures or other injuries.
+WARNING: Never place your arm over the air bag module as a deploying air bag can result in serious arm fractures or other injuries.

-Steps you can take to properly position yourself away from the airbag:
+To properly position yourself away from the airbag:

-- Move your seat to the rear as far as you can while still reaching the pedals comfortably. - Recline the seat slightly (one or two degrees) from the upright position.
+- Move your seat to the rear as far as you can while still reaching the pedals comfortably. - Recline the seat slightly one or two degrees from the upright position.

-WARNING: Do not put anything on or over the airbag module.
-Placing objects on or over the airbag inflation area may cause those objects to be propelled by the airbag into your face and torso causing serious injury.
+WARNING: Do not put anything on or over the air bag module.
+Placing objects on or over the air bag inflation area may cause those objects to be propelled by the air bag into your face and torso causing serious injury.

-WARNING: Do not attempt to service, repair, or modify the airbag supplemental restraint system (SRS) or its fuses.
+WARNING: Do not attempt to service, repair, or modify the airbag supplemental restraint systems or its fuses.
 See your authorized dealer.